Ada Louise Huxtable: Career

 John Costonis, writing of how public aesthetics is shaped, used her as a prime example of an influential media critic, remarking that "the continuing barrage fired from [her] Sunday column... had New York developers, politicians, and bureaucrats, ducking for years."
 He reproduces a cartoon in which construction workers, at the base of a building site with a foundation and a few girders lament that "Ada Louise Huxtable already doesn't like it!"

 Carter Wiseman wrote, "Huxtable's insistence on intellectual rigor and high design standards made her the conscience of the national architectural community."

-She wrote over ten books on architecture, including a 2004 biography of Frank Lloyd Wright for the Penguin Lives series.
+She wrote eleven books on architecture, including a 2004 biography of Frank Lloyd Wright for the Penguin Lives series.
 She was credited as one of the main forces behind the founding of the New York City Landmarks Preservation Commission in 1965.
 At the same time, she was a severe critic of addressing the city's past, writing in 1968:

 Nothing beats keeping the old city where it belongs and where its ghosts are at home.
 [But] please, gentlemen, no horse-drawn cars, no costumes, no wigs, no stage sets, no cute-old stores, no 're-creations' that never were, no phony little-old-New York....
 That is perversion, not preservation.

 Huxtable's oral biography, by Lynn Gilbert, is included in Particular Passions: Talk With Women Who Shaped Our Times.

-Through the years, she became such an important figure for the architectural world that she was invited to be involved in numerous juries and committees.
-For example, she served as a juror for the Pritzker Architecture Prize and Preamium Imperiale of Japan.
-She was also a member on the Architectural Selection and Building Design Committees for the Getty Center, Getty Villa and more.
+Huxtable was invited to be involved in numerous juries and committees.
+She served as a juror for the Pritzker Architecture Prize and Preamium Imperiale of Japan.
+She was also a member on the Architectural Selection and Building Design Committees for the Getty Center, Getty Villa.

-Archive
+Death and archive

+Huxtable died on January 7, 2013, at the Memorial Sloan-Kettering Cancer Center in Manhattan.

-In 2013, the Getty Research Institute announced its acquisition of the Huxtable archive, which spans 1921 through 2013 and includes 93 boxes and 19 file drawers of Huxtable's manuscripts and typescripts, reports, correspondence, and documents, as well as research files full of notes, clippings, photocopies, and, most notably, original photographs of architecture and design by contemporary photographers.
+Shortly after her death, the Getty Research Institute announced its acquisition of the Huxtable archive, which spans 1921 through 2013 and includes 93 boxes and 19 file drawers of Huxtable's manuscripts and typescripts, reports, correspondence, and documents, as well as research files full of notes, clippings, photocopies, and, most notably, original photographs of architecture and design by contemporary photographers.